Area Sport Fishing Reports

 Prince William Sound

-"Feeder" king salmon can be caught around Valdez, Cordova, and Whittier using downriggers fishing 60 feet or deeper.
-The hatchery runs to Whittier, Cordova, and Valdez tail off by the first week of July.
+"Feeder" king salmon can be caught around Cordova and Whittier using downriggers fishing 60 feet or deeper.
+The hatchery runs to Whittier and Cordova tail off by the first week of July.

 Also in July, red salmon (sockeye) move up the Copper and Bering Rivers in strong numbers, and start to spread into the tributaries off the Copper River Highway.
 The fly-fishing only area at the mouth of Eyak Lake is good spot to try in early to mid-July.
 Anglers also have success fishing from boats in Eyak River.
 Good sockeye catches are also reported from the western part of the Sound, and from Whittier.
 Anglers target the Coghill system, as well as Main Bay.

 Chum salmon show a strong return to Lake Bay Hatchery on the southern end of Ester Island in early July, and a few show up in systems like Hartney Bay out of Cordova.
 Chum runs are pretty much done by mid-July.

 Pink salmon begin their return in early to mid-July, with the run peaking by mid- to late July on the eastern side of the Sound, and early to mid-August on the western side.
 Pinks caught in saltwater are bright and feisty, not the tired "humpies" of freshwater fame.
 Good places near Valdez to try are Jack Bay and Allison Point.
 In the eastern part of the Sound, strong pink returns come into Sheep and Simpson bays near Cordova.
 Out of Whittier, anglers catch pinks in Wells Passage, Port Wells, and the entrance to Eaglek Bay.
 Try offering them a pink or orange Pixie.